 substring(body('Parse_JSON')?['camera']?['fileName'],lastIndexOf(body('Parse_JSON')?['camera']?['fileName'],'.'))

-Files elements
+Files Elements

 substring(items('Apply_to_each').fileName,lastIndexOf(items('Apply_to_each').fileName,'.'))

-Get Help
+Getting Help

 Was this article helpful?